telerik/ajax-docs/controls/ribbonbar/radribbonbar-items/ribbonbargallery/ribbonbargallery.md

 ## RibbonBarGallery

->note The RibbonBarGallery is available after the **Q2 2013** release of the RadControls controls.
+>tip The RibbonBarGallery is available after the **Q2 2013** release of the RadControls controls.
 >